The Board’s Role in Fundraising

 - Various succession planning scenarios – planned and unplanned transitions, internal or external candidates, etc.;

-- What are the critical questions to ask during a succession planning process;
+- The critical questions to ask during a successful planning process;

-- How to conduct a thoughtful succession planning process, and how to repurpose data collected through the process;
+- How to repurpose data collected through the planning process;

 - How to build a culture of leadership development for both staff and board;

-- Using interim executives and interim senior staff during a transition;
+- The use of interim executives and interim senior staff during a transition;

-- When and how do you engage external stakeholders;
+- When and how to engage external stakeholders;

 - How and why to use an outside consultant to facilitate the process;

-- The fundraising and communications opportunities in honoring a departing leader; and
+- The fundraising and communications opportunities in honoring a departing leader and introducing a new one.

 Who should attend: